olivierlacan/olivierlacan.com/_posts/2016-09-27-concurrency-in-ruby-3-with-guilds.md

 ## Conclusions

-I find Guilds an exciting idea to introduce much easier mutation-safe concurrency workflow for Ruby.
-I can't wait for Koichi Sasada and the Ruby core team to share more about this proposal.
+Guilds is an exciting idea to introduce much easier mutation-safe concurrency workflows to Ruby.
+I can't wait for Koichi Sasada and the Ruby core team to share more about this proposal in the future.

-I do have concerns about the naming of the object copy and move methods for `Guild::Channel`. `channel.transfer(object)` seems to imply an exchange while it in fact only results in a deep copy of the object.
-I believe `channel.transfer_copy(object)` or simply `channel.copy(object)` would be far less confusing.
-Especially when compared with `channel.transfer_membership(object)`, the actual move/transfer method, which could then simply be named `channel.transfer(object)` without pushing the guild abstraction of object membership to guilds a little too far.
+I do have minor concerns about the naming of copy and move methods for `Guild::Channel`. `transfer(object)` seems to imply an exchange although it merely results in a deep copy of the object.
+I believe `transfer_copy(object)` or simply `copy(object)` would be less confusing.
+And `transfer_membership(object)`, the move/transfer method, could simply be named `channel.transfer(object)`.
+Thankfully it doesn't appear that the method names are set in stone.

-Aside from these concerns I would encourage the Ruby core team to experiment with this new concept under some sort of opt-in experimental flag so that we can potentially accelerate testing and hopefully see this feature available before 2020 — the expected release date of Ruby 3.0.
+I would encourage the Ruby core team to experiment with this new feature under some sort of opt-in experimental flag so that we can potentially accelerate testing and hopefully see this feature available before 2020 — the expected release date of Ruby 3.0.
+I feel like the positive impact it could have on Ruby's reputation as a concurrent-friendly language is not negligible and would be welcome sooner than later, warts and all.

 ---
 **Didn't hate the way I explained all this stuff?
 You might enjoy